rchari66/Blog-Source/content/post/elastic-search-basics.md

 * A type used to be a logical category/partition of your index to allow you to store different types of documents in the same index

 #### Document
 * Basic unit of JSON blog that can be indexed.
+One might say it's like a tuple(row) in db table.
 * Within an index, you can store as many documents as you want.

 #### Shard